 The Apple-designed dynamic driver produces a wide frequency range that aims to uncover the rich details of every sound.
 Apple hopes that the combination of powerful hardware and algorithms can recreate sound and texture for maximum effect.

 Apple says that the driver’s dual-neodymium ring magnet motor minimizes total harmonic distortion across the entire audible range.
 This results in clearer audio playback even at high volumes.

-Audio equipment can range from hundreds to thousands of dollars with no clear upper limit.
+Audio equipment can range from hundreds to thousands of dollars with no apparent upper limit.
 Apple has targeted a pricey but reachable price point for consumers.

 AirPods Max Review

-In AppleInsider's review, we gave AirPods Max 4 out of 5 stars.
-We balked at the high price and but believe it could still be worth it for those who are immersed in the Apple product ecosystem.
+In AppleInsider's AirPods Max review, we gave them 4 out of 5 stars.
+The high price may deter most, but the headphones are still an excellent choice for those immersed in Apple's ecosystem.

 "The only hang-up is the lack of options.
 At the moment, spatial audio is limited to a few content providers.
-Apple's own content, HBO Max, and Disney+ are just a few of the apps that support spatial audio, but big players like Netflix currently don't.
-Developers will need to get on board with this because it does make a big difference in media consumption."
+Apple's own content, HBO Max, and Disney+ are just a few apps that support spatial audio, but big players like Netflix currently don't.
+Developers will need to get on board with this because it does make a big difference in media consumption.

 Comparison: AirPods Max vs. Bose 700 and Sony WH-1000XM4

 The AirPods Max, Bose 700, and Sony WH-1000XM4 headphones all use active noise cancelation to monitor external sounds continually and emit an "anti-noise" to tune out the outside world.
 All three headphones allow you to choose between transparency modes, letting you pick the degree of noise cancelation.